-The institute's researchers have recognized expertise in the synthesis and functionalization of innovative molecular systems and materials, from 0 to 3 dimensions.
-They develop analytical and numerical modeling tools for the rational design of molecules and (nano)-materials with specific architectures that confer functional final properties.
+The institute's researchers have recognized expertise in the field of synthesis and functionalization of molecular systems and innovative materials, from 0 to 3 dimensions.
+They develop analytical and numerical modeling tools for the rational design of molecules and (nano)materials with specific architectures that confer functional end properties.

 Logo institut de recherche NISM

-They are supported by a technology park of advanced experimental techniques for studying the chemical and physical properties of these systems at micro- and nanometric scales.
-The research carried out within the institute falls within the field of both fundamental research, aimed at understanding and predicting the properties of structured matter, and applied research, with the aim of developing functional materials and devices.
+They draw on a range of advanced experimental techniques to study the chemical and physical properties of these systems at the micro- and nanometric scale.
+The research conducted at the institute falls within the field of both fundamental research, aimed at understanding and predicting the properties of structured matter, and applied research, aimed at developing functional materials and devices.

-NISM's lines of research are currently grouped into four poles, whose perimeters are flexible, reflecting the transdisciplinarity of the research themes and the collaborative dynamic between poles.
+NISM's research areas are currently grouped into four clusters, whose boundaries are flexible, reflecting the transdisciplinary nature of the research topics and the collaborative dynamics between clusters.

 NISM research poles